 When her recovery goes wrong, things only get more complicated.
 Soon she finds herself struggling to grow up, dealing with a family falling apart, and torn between her new fiance and her old love.
 Jennie must draw on her own strength to overcome the chaos in her life and find love in all the right places.

 The brand-new second edition features an all-new cover and revised content!

 To get your copy of Chaos in the Subway, click here!

 Questions?
 Comments?
 Business inquiries?
 Message me here!

 I am a Ph.D. student in linguistics at the University of Georgia, double-concentrating in sociohistorical and Romance linguistics.
 I hold a B.A. with highest distinction in linguistics and French from the University of Virginia and an M.A. in English with a concentration in linguistics, as well as a TESL certificate, from George Mason University, and also study several foreign and ancient languages.
-I write poetry, fiction, and nonfiction, have had seven books published, and am also available for translation of French, Italian, and Romanian texts into English.
+I write poetry, fiction, and nonfiction, have had seven books published, and also create web and digital marketing content.